material-admin/doc-material-components/button-examples/iOS/ios-button-example.md

      ```
 1. Apply accessibility settings

-    To help make your buttons usable to as many users as possible, set an appropriate [`accessibilityLabel`](https://developer.apple.com/documentation/uikit/uiaccessibilityelement/1619577-accessibilitylabel) value if your button does not have a title or only has an icon:
+    To help make your buttons usable for as many people as possible, set an appropriate [`accessibilityLabel`](https://developer.apple.com/documentation/uikit/uiaccessibilityelement/1619577-accessibilitylabel) value if your button does not have a title or only has an icon:

     **Objective-C**
     ```objc